Graveyard Shift (1990 film): Reception

 The film was received poorly by critics.
-On the review aggregator website Rotten Tomatoes, it holds a rare 0% approval rating based on seven reviews.
+On the review aggregator website Rotten Tomatoes, it holds a rare 0% approval rating based on eight reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "C−" on scale of A+ to F.

-Graveyard Shift was a modest box office success for Paramount.
-The film was released October 26, 1990 in the United States, opening in first place that weekend.
+The film was released October 26, 1990 in the United States opening in first place for the weekend; however, due to negative word of mouth; Graveyard Shift saw a steep drop off in attendance the following weekends.
 It grossed a total of $11,582,891 domestically.

 Stephen King heavily disliked the film and named it one of his least favorite adaptations calling it "a quick exploitation picture".

 Home media

 Graveyard Shift was released on VHS and Laserdisc in 1991.
-The DVD was released on May 28, 2002, and re-released on August 15, 2017 by Paramount Home Entertainment.
-Columbia TriStar released the film on Region DVDs and VHS from 1992-2003.
+The DVD was released on May 28, 2002, and re-released on August 15, 2017, by Paramount Home Entertainment.
+Columbia TriStar released the film on Region DVDs and VHS from 1992 to 2003.
 The film was released on Blu-ray in France on October 3, 2011, Spain and Germany in 2017.
 On July 28, 2020, Shout!
 Factory under the Scream Factory label released the film on Blu-ray.

 Soundtrack

-A limited edition soundtrack release, featuring the score by Anthony Marinelli and Brian Banks, was released on October 6, 2020 from La-La Land Records.
+A limited edition soundtrack release, featuring the score by Anthony Marinelli and Brian Banks, was released on October 6, 2020, from La-La Land Records.